Project Management

 Some of the more notorious IT disasters of the 1990's (and continuing today, it seems) showed that it was not of much value to have an intricate plan if you didn't know exactly what you were going to achieve, or how you were going to get there.

-This has led to a number of Agile methods, characterised by short bursts of development - called iterations - that typically last for 1 to 4 weeks.
-Extreme Programming (XP) is one of the well, extreme examples of this, and now perhaps the pendulum is swinging the other way.
+This led to a number of Agile methods, characterised by short bursts of development - called iterations - that typically last for 1 to 4 weeks.
+Extreme Programming (XP) is one of the ... well ... extreme examples of this, and the pendulum has swung both ways several times over the years.